rpl-lab/lctes22-zlax/README.md

 # Benchmarks

 The directory `zlax-benchmarks` contains the benchmarks used in Section 5 (Evaluation).
-To reproduce the benchmarks you can execute the following commands.
+To reproduce the benchmarks you have to execute the following commands.

 ```
 $ cd zlax-benchmarks    # go to the benchmarks directory
-$ make
-Usage:
-  make zlax_build       #  build all the examples
+$ make zlax_build       #  build all the examples
-  make zlax_bench       #  run the experiments and produce the data in csv file in each sub-directories
+$ make zlax_bench       #  run the experiments and produce the data in csv file in each sub-directories
-  make zlax_analyze     #  analyze the csv files to produce some summary for zlax experiments
+$ make zlax_analyze     #  analyze the csv files to produce some summary for zlax experiments
-  make analyze          #  analyze the csv files to produce some summary
-  make zlax_plot        #  generate the graphs  in `plot/*.png`
+$ make zlax_plot        #  generate the graphs in `plot/*.png`
 ```

 WARNING: the execution might take several days.
 WARNING: you need a CUDA powered JAX installation to test the benchmarks on GPUs (see https://github.com/google/jax#installation).

 The scale of the experiments can be configured with makefile variables.
 For example the experiments can be launched for 1000 to 5000 particles with only 3 runs per number of particles as follows: